ibm-js/delite/CONTRIBUTING.md

 ## Coding Style and Linting

-The project has a very specific coding style that are checked using this [jshintrc].
-All pull requests should adhere to this.
+All pull requests should adhere to the [coding guidelines].

 ## Inline Documentation